thunderbird/developer-docs/thunderbird-development/building-thunderbird/linux-build-prerequisites.md

 ## 30 GB of free space

-The Thunderbird build will take up to 30 GB of disk space in order to complete.
-Be sure to have enough free space and a fast internet connection to avoid interruptions.
+The Thunderbird build can use 30-40GB of disk space to complete depending on your operating system.

+{% hint style="warning" %}
+Note that while it's not technically required to have an internet connection to build, the default when building from `mozilla/comm-central` is that `--enable-bootstrap` is set so that the toolchains download automatically.
+If you do not have an active internet connection then
+{% endhint %}

 # Build Environment